sccn/eeglab/README.md

 If you forgot to clone the submodule, go to the eeglab folder and type

-git submodule update --init --recursive —-remote
+git submodule update --init --recursive --remote

 # Sub-directories: